email-markup-consortium/emailmarkup.org/src/content/blog/2025/email-clients-strip-accessibility.md

 Respecting user preferences isn't a nice-to-have.
 It is a basic accessibility principle.

-Many people rely on system-level settings, such as prefers-reduced-motion or prefers-color-scheme, to make digital content safer, more readable, and less physically or cognitively taxing.
+Many people rely on system-level settings, such as reduced motion or color scheme preferences, to make digital content safer, more readable, and less physically or cognitively taxing.
 These aren't just personalizations; they're assistive mechanisms that reflect a user's needs and sometimes their medical requirements.

 But for users reading email messages in many email clients including Gmail, these preferences are ignored.
 Worse: these emails clients strips out the code that developers use to respect these preferences.